Park Hae-jin: 2016–present: Breakthrough in Korea

 In 2016, Park played the leading role in tvN's Cheese in the Trap, adapted from the webtoon of the same name.
 The drama gained success in China, and topped Weibo's Korean-Japanese TV drama chart with over 1.9 billion views.
 Park experienced a rise in popularity and received increased endorsement offers.
 He also received the Best Actor award at the 2016 Korean Cable TV Awards.
 Following the success of Cheese in the Trap, Park was confirmed to reprise his role as Yoo Jung in the film adaptation of the webtoon, which was released in 2018.

 The same year, he starred in Chinese drama Far Away Love, playing a successful businessman who owns an upscale restaurant and falls in love with a destitute woman.
-He was awarded the ‘Male Actor of the Year’ award at LeTV Entertainment Awards held in Beijing, China.
+He was awarded the 'Male Actor of the Year' award at LeTV Entertainment Awards held in Beijing, China.
 Park's overseas success led to him being featured on Chinese postage stamps, making him the first Korean to be on Chinese stamps that are released as both regular issue and limited edition.
-On November 2, 2016, it was announced that Park would star in a web drama titled First Seven Kisses for Lotte Duty Free.
+On November 2, 2016, it was announced that Park would star in a web drama titled 7 First Kisses for Lotte Duty Free.

 In 2017, Park's wax figure was unveiled at Madame Tussauds Hong Kong.
 The same year, he starred in JTBC's spy-action drama Man to Man.
 The drama drew attention in China and was heavily featured on local media despite the country's ban on Korean cultural content and celebrities.

 In 2017, Park was cast in the romance thriller Four Men, which was set to air in 2018 but faced multiple delays and production was later cancelled due to contractual breach.

 In 2020, Park starred in the romantic comedy drama Forest as a special emergency rescue team worker.
 The same year, he was cast in the revenge workplace drama Kkondae Intern.

 In 2021, Park was cast in the romantic comedy drama From Now On, Showtime! as a popular magician who has the secret ability to see and communicate with ghosts.
 The drama premiered in April 2022.

 In 2022, Park releases a second photobook, Only you Park Hae-jin, which will be published in late January 2022, and will be the release of the photobook in two years.
 Later, in June 2022, Park decided not to renew his contract with the original agency.
 In July 2022, Park signed a contract with Artist Company.
+In 2023, he was cast as the main lead in the crime drama The Killing Vote alongside Lim Ji-yeon and Park Sung-woong.

 Personal life

 Park Hae-jin's parents were divorced when he was young and he moved back in with his mother after 17 years of separation.

 Park is known to be a collector of shoes, particularly sneakers.
-He has admitted to owning more than 1800 pairs of footwear.
+He has admitted to owning more than 2,200 pairs of footwear.